Martin Modéus: Biography

-From 1997 to 1999 Modéus undertook a PhD in Old Testament exegesis at the University of Lund.
+From 1997 to 1999, Modéus undertook a PhD in Old Testament exegesis at the University of Lund.
 From 2000 to 2003, Modéus worked once more as a curate in Tullinge-Tumba.
-In 2003 he took up the post of diocesan curate in the Diocese of Stockholm, responsible for church service development.
-He held this task until March 2011, when he was elected and ordained bishop of the Diocese of Linköping.
+In 2003, he took up the post of diocesan curate in the Diocese of Stockholm, responsible for church service development.
+He held this task until March 2011, when he was elected and ordained bishop of Linköping.

 Martin Modéus is the son of junior lecturers Nils Modéus and Ingrid Modéus.
 He has two brothers: Fredrik Modéus, born in 1964, Bishop of the Diocese of Växjö and Daniel Modéus, born 1970, attorney in Stockholm.
-He is married to Marianne församlingspedagog Langby Modéus and has three children from a previous marriage.
+He is married to Marianne Langby Modéus and has three children from a previous marriage.

-On 8 June 2022 he was elected Archbishop of Uppsala and primate of the Church of Sweden and installed in Uppsala Cathedral on 4 December 2022.
+On 8 June 2022, he was elected Archbishop of Uppsala and primate of the Church of Sweden and installed in Uppsala Cathedral on 4 December 2022.